-The Partnership's Land Stock held as at 31 March 2022 carries a cost of \$510,150 (\$510,150 last year) and relates to Lot 1 South, Lot 6 South and Lot 6 North.
-The latter two were one and are now two titles to facilitate future sales.
+All remaining Land Stock is carried at cost of \$510,150 (last year \$510,150).
+This relates to Lot1 South (section 7) and Lot 6 South (section 10) and Lot 6 North (section 9).
+The latter two were one and are now two titles to facilitate future sales and because the Waitangirua Link Road seperates them.
+Effective 1 April 2023 Silverwood is no longer a going concern, we therefore establised a Fair Value as at 31 March 2023 which Tim Truebridge, registered valuer, set at \$1.77M.

-Contingent asset in relation to past Land Stock taken
+Contingent asset in relation to past Land Stock taken and Cost Claim